goharbor/harbor/docs/user_guide.md

 ## Set Project Quotas

-To exercise control over resource use, as a Harbor administrator you can set  quotas on projects.
+To exercise control over resource use, as a Harbor system administrator you can set  quotas on projects.
 You can limit the number of tags that a project can contain and limit the amount of storage capacity that a project can consume.
 You can set default quotas that apply to all projects globally.

 **NOTE**: Default quotas apply to projects that are created after you set or change the default quota.
 The default quota is not applied to projects that already existed before you set it.